lenverstijnen/validator-dutch/README.md

 # Validator Dutch

+Made this package for practicing purpose.
+I discourage you to use it, Joi or Yup instead :-).
 Simple form-validation package for validating input strings.
 The error messages are in Dutch but can be customised.

 ## Installation